Madeline Wheeler Murphy: Personal life

-Murphy traveled extensively throughout the United States, North Africa, the Caribbean, China, and Europe, and wrote numerous articles on her travels.
+Murphy traveled extensively throughout the United States, North Africa, the Caribbean, China, and Europe, and wrote articles on her travels.
 In particular, she traveled to many communist countries, including the former Soviet Union (Russia, Kazakhstan and Kyrgyzstan), East Germany, Cuba, and China in 1985.
 She was proud of defying U.S. government policies that discouraged and prohibited travel to these nations.

-She was married for 54 years to Judge William H. Murphy Sr. and was survived by her sister, Mary Ann Franklin, son, noted Maryland trial attorney William H. Murphy, Jr., daughter, Madeline Murphy Rabb, son, Arthur W. Murphy, son, Houston W. Murphy and daughter, former Director of the Washington D.C. office of the ACLU, Laura W. Murphy.
+She was married for 54 years to Judge William H. Murphy Sr. and was survived by her sister, Mary Ann Franklin, son, Maryland trial attorney William H. Murphy, Jr., daughter, Madeline Murphy Rabb, son, Arthur W. Murphy, son, Houston W. Murphy and daughter, former Director of the Washington D.C. office of the ACLU, Laura W. Murphy.
 She died of a heart attack while at home at the age of 84.
 At the time of her death, she was also survived by ten grandchildren, and seven great-grandchildren.
 Her younger brother, Arthur Edward Wheeler, Jr., preceded her in death.